Snugug/Aura/README.md

 If one width is provided and you have more than one sidebar, the same width will be used for both sidebars.

+## License

+This software is © Sam Richard and is available under a dual MIT/GPL2 License.